COME CELEBRATE RALLY DAY WITH US!

 **We also want to be certain students realize that the SV Sara Lee Harris Apologetics Speech is first of all a Platform (written & memorized, not a Limited Prep) Speech and is also a scaled down version, an 8-minute version of the 10-minute Speech in Stoa tournament competitions.

-SV Apologetics questions for the 2024 SLH Speech:
+SV Apologetics questions for the 2025 SLH Speech:

 Choose one question to answer in your Speech:

-2. What is the importance of the resurrection of Jesus?
+1. What is the meaning of the sovereignty of God?
+Why is this important?

 Awards: